 Under the Global Memorandum of Understanding (Global MOU) on Zero-Emission Medium- and Heavy-Duty Vehicles (ZE-MHDV), leading nations are now working collaboratively to enable 100% zero-emission new truck and bus sales by 2040 with an interim goal of 30% zero-emission vehicle sales by 2030.
-MOU organizers and facilitators the Netherlands and CALSTART’s Drive to ZeroTM are hosting a series of invitation-only discussions with MOU nations.
+MOU organizers and facilitators the Netherlands and CALSTART’s Drive to ZeroTM are hosting a series of invitation-only discussions with MOU nations (view a complete playlist of our thematic deep dive discussions here).
 The goal is to share data and connect countries with leading technology and business experts who can support the signatories in advancing their ZE-MHDV ambitions.

 Our sixth discussion will center on enabling policies (zero-emission zones, curbside management, access restrictions, fleet purchase requirements etc.) and how they can help accelerate and strategically grow the ZE-MHDV segment. *Invitation only.

 - National and local governments can implement zero-emission zones (ZEZ) to stimulate demand for ZE-MHDVs and to reduce air and noise pollution at the same time.
 Each ZEZ is unique in terms of size, shape, and underlying legal framework.
 Ambitious yet realistic goals and timelines combined with community-driven implementation strategies are important to establishing ZEZ.
 Curbside management can be implemented to achieve similar goals.